Deepakkumar2206/30-days-of-solidity-deepak/Day26_NFTmarketplace/README.md

 ## 7. Summary

 A complete NFT trading mechanism using two interoperable contracts.
-I have implemented:
+Following were implemented:

 * ERC721 minting
 * Listing and royalty logic